This post may contain affiliate links. Thanks for supporting us with your purchases.

 Just the name alone has me drooling.
 Chocolate…caramel…covered…marshmallows… and sea salt.
 Say it really slow with me.
 Your mouth is watering, isn’t it?

 I wanted to make something fun for the kids (okay, and me and my husband, too) for Valentine’s Day.
 We’re out of our strict detox phase, but I didn’t want something with a ton of gluten.
 I picked my battle and sugar definitely won over the gluten.

 But, these are a healthier version, yes, sirree.
-Because my marshmallows are GMO, dairy, and gluten free, plus they’re vegan.
+Because my marshmallows are GMO, and gluten free, plus they’re vegan.
 I found this awesome brand at our local co-op called Dandies or you can snag them from our affiliate partner Amazon Dandies Air-puffed Vanilla Marshmallows.

 I do want to make a batch of homemade marshmallows, but there was just too much going on this week.
 I’m slowly learning I can’t do everything I want, and for something we only have occasionally, I’d rather invest my time making homemade versions of things we eat daily.

 Now, the caramel sauce is amazingly easy, frugal, and oh so yummy.
 I mean eat it with a spoon, lick-your-finger, clap your hands good.